 What is COVID-19?

-• A coronavirus is a type of virus named after its unique appearance – with a ‘crown’ of proteins – when viewed with high power microscopy.
+- A coronavirus is a type of virus named after its unique appearance—with a ‘crown’ of proteins—when viewed with high-power microscopy.

 What is the difference between COVID-19, SARS, and MERS?

-• COVID-19:This is an acronym for COronaVIrus Disease 2019, the disease caused by the virus SARS-CoV-2.
-It is a zoonotic disease (meaning it was transmitted to humans from animals) and although the intermediate host has not yet been identified, it’s thought to most likely have originated in bats.
-It was initially identified in December 2019 in China, before spreading around the world.
-The CFR is unclear, as it is still uncertain how many people actually have the virus, and how many who currently are unwell will die from the disease.
+- COVID-19: This is an acronym for COronaVIrus Disease 2019, caused by the virus SARS-CoV-2.
+It is a zoonotic disease (meaning it was transmitted to humans from animals).
+Although the intermediate host has not yet been identified, it most likely originated in bats.
+It was initially identified in December 2019 in China before spreading worldwide.
+The CFR is unclear, as it is still uncertain how many people have the virus and how many who currently are unwell will die from the disease.
 The overall CFR is thought to be about 1.3%.
 This is highly dependent on the country (and available health resources) but another significant factor is age, with only a handful of deaths reported in children <12 years who have confirmed COVID-19.
 The R0 for COVID-19 is still unclear but is thought to be 2-3.

 What are the symptoms?

-• Infected children who are symptomatic most commonly present with cough and fever.
+- Infected children who are symptomatic most commonly present with cough and fever.

-• A small proportion of children also present with gastrointestinal symptoms (vomiting or diarrhoea) (~10%)
+- A small proportion of children also present with gastrointestinal symptoms (vomiting or diarrhoea) (~10%)

-• Sore throat and runny nose do not appear to be uncommon features in children (as opposed to adults)
+- Sore throat and runny nose do not appear to be uncommon features in children (as opposed to adults)

 How does COVID-19 affect children?

 The exact reason why there are so few children with confirmed COVID-19 is unknown.
-Initially it was thought that due to the high rate of asymptomatic infection children were simply less likely to be swabbed and have confirmed infection.
+Initially, it was thought that due to the high rate of asymptomatic infection, children were simply less likely to be swabbed and have confirmed infection.
 However, recent evidence from Iceland, Japan and Korea shows that children may also be less likely to become infected with SARS-CoV-2 following exposure.

 If my child is unwell, can I give them ibuprofen?

 There has been considerable social media interest in the use of ibuprofen in suspected or confirmed COVID-19.
-In the UK, the MHRA has deemed there is no evidence of increased risk of using ibuprofen even in cases of COVID-19.
+In the UK, the MHRA has deemed there is no evidence of increased risk of using ibuprofen, even in cases of COVID-19.

-What about neonates?
+What about COVID in neonates?

 Neonates without comorbidities do not appear to be at an increased risk.
-A large number of case series having been published of babies born to mothers with COVID-19.
-Although some neonates have swabbed positive for SARS-CoV-2, there have been no reports of this being associated significant illness.
+A large number of case series have been published of babies born to mothers with COVID-19.
+Although some neonates have swabbed positive for SARS-CoV-2, there have been no reports of this being associated with significant illness.
 Evidence about the possibility of transmission from mother to baby in the womb is currently unclear.

 What about children with chronic conditions?

-There is limited data to guide us currently on how COVID-19 might affect children with underlying health conditions.
+There is currently limited data to guide us on how COVID-19 might affect children with underlying health conditions.
 There are small case studies of children with suppressed immune systems who have not developed severe illness, including children treated for cancer and inflammatory bowel disease.
 There is some evidence that children with respiratory or cardiovascular comorbidities may be at higher risk of hospitalisation, but it is still unclear.
 For children currently being treated for cancer, the UK Children’s Cancer and Leukaemia Group have posted guidance for families including which groups are extremely vulnerable and should be “shielding”.

-Is there any treatment?
+Is there any treatment for COVID in kids?

 There is no proven treatment for COVID-19, however, there are many clinical trials underway for many different therapies.
 The WHO has clearly stated that experimental therapies should only be used in the context of a clinical trial.
 Hydroxychloroquine and remdesivir have been studied most extensively, but there remains no clear evidence of benefit.
 Importantly, hydroxychloroquine has been associated with significant adverse effects, highlighting the importance of its prescription only in the context of a clinical trial.